-Women have always been present in the drinks industry; from working clandestinely in distilleries, to bootlegging during the prohibition, working in bars particularly in World War Two, and upholding family traditions and preserving secret recipes through the generations.
+Women have always been present in the drinks industry; from working clandestinely in distilleries, to bootlegging during the prohibition, working in bars, particularly in World War Two, and upholding family traditions and preserving secret recipes through the generations.

 We’ve put together a historical timeline of some of the greatest females and most defining moments where women changed the industry.

-We wouldn’t be drinking spirits at all if it wasn’t for Mary, who invented distilling technology.
+We wouldn’t be drinking Spirits at all if it wasn’t for Mary, who invented distilling technology.

 Mary the Jewess is the perfect proof that women have an integral part in the world of alcohol.
-The earliest alchemist writings attribute the invention of the tribikos (a distilling machine) to her, it had three arms and purified substances using distillation.
+The earliest alchemist writings attribute the invention of the tribikos (the distilling machine) to her, it had three arms and purified substances using distillation.

-Queen Anne, who was last of the Stuarts in England, was originally a Brandy lover.
+Queen Anne, who was the last of the Stuarts in England, was originally a Brandy lover.
 She had a gargantuan impact on Gin in the UK and popularised it among the British public.